Theodore Knauth: War and post-war activities

 During World War II, Knauth worked as a war correspondent for NBC News, which aired over NBC's radio networks.
 Serving from 1938 to 1941, he was one of the first reporters for NBC to cover news of the war directly from Berlin.
 The Paley Center for Media (formerly the Museum of Television and Radio) houses two of his on-air reports from Berlin in their radio collection.
 The segments aired on the NBC Radio Networks on June 4, 1940 and June 6, 1940.

 After leaving NBC News, Knauth joined the American Red Cross.
 He worked in their department of prisoner-of-war relief for several years.
 The department distributed Red Cross parcels as care packages to prisoners of war.
 During the Allied occupation of Germany, Knauth served as the chief of religious affairs for the American Zone of Occupation.

 Knauth served on the board of directors of the Carl Schurz Memorial Foundation, an organization established to improve German-American relations.
 He also served on the board of directors of the American Chamber of Commerce's regional office in Berlin.

 Family

-Knauth married Gabriel Roediger of Halle, Germany on February 22, 1912.
-They had five children: Percey, Otto, Barbara, Christine, and Sybilla.
+Knauth married Gabriele Roediger (1884–1972), daughter of the factory director Conrad Wilhelm Roediger (Halle, Germany) on February 22, 1912.
+They had five children: Percival (1914–1995), Otto, Barbara, Christine, and Sybilla.
 Paralleling the work of his father, Percy Knauth also served as a war correspondent in Berlin during World War II.
-He reported for The Chicago Tribune, The New York Times, and Time Magazine.
+He reported for The Chicago Tribune, The New York Times, Time Magazine and LIFE Magazine.